dhondta/python-tinyscript/docs/helpers.md

     - `unmirror()`: removes the created symbolic links

     Basically, a path can be mirrored this way: `MirrorPath(destination, source)`.
 However, it can also be defined as `p = MirrorPath(destination)` and the `p.mirror(source)` method can then be used.

+- `ts.PyFolderPath`: new class for loading all Python modules within a given folder

+    This allows to dynamically load Python modules at runtime given a folder containing the target modules.
+The `modules` attribute holds the list of all loaded modules.

+- `ts.PyModulePath`: new class for dynamically loading a Python module

+    This dynamically loads a Python file.
+It has the following useful methods:

+    - `get_classes(base_cls)`: for getting the list of all classes from the given Python module
+    - `has_baseclass(base_cls)`: for checking whether the given Python module has a class inheriting the given base class
+    - `has_class(cls)`: for checking whether the given Python module has the given class

 - `ts.TempPath`: additional class for handling temporary folder